Add and edit a shape in Pages on iPad

 Do any of the following:

 Reshape the corners of a rounded rectangle: Drag the green dot toward a corner to sharpen it, or away from a corner to make it rounder.

 Change the number of points on a star: Drag the outer green dot clockwise to add points, or counterclockwise to remove them.
 A star can have between three and twenty points.

 Change the shape of the points on a star: Drag the inner green dot toward the center of the star to make the points longer and narrower, or drag away from the center to make the points shorter and wider.

 Change the shape of a callout or speech bubble: Drag the green dot on the body of the bubble to reshape it.
 Drag the green dot at the tip of the point to change its length and position.
 Drag the green dot at the base of the point to change its width.

-Adjust the proportions of arrows: Drag the green dot towards the tip of the arrow to make the arrowhead shallower, or drag the dot towards the side point of the arrow to make the arrow’s trunk thicker.
+Adjust the proportions of arrows: Drag the green dot toward the tip of the arrow to make the arrowhead shallower, or drag the dot toward the side point of the arrow to make the arrow’s trunk thicker.